 FAMILY-CENTERED MATERNAL & CHILD HEALTH

 Since 2010, PCI has been addressing the needs of orphans and other vulnerable children in Malawi through organizing and maintaining Care Groups for caregivers of these children through the USAID/CRS-funded IMPACT project.
-In FY12, these Care Groups empowered 1,339 caregivers by allowing them the opportunity to participate in peer-to-peer education in maternal and child health with a focus on infant and young child feeding; water, sanitation and hygiene; reproductive health; and HIV/AIDS prevention.
+In FY14, these Care Groups empowered over 5,000 caregivers by allowing them the opportunity to participate in peer-to-peer education in maternal and child health with a focus on infant and young child feeding; water, sanitation and hygiene; reproductive health; and HIV/AIDS prevention.
 Caregivers involved in PCI’s Care Groups have shown substantial changes in behavior, resulting in health gains for the target population of orphans and vulnerable children.
 PCI also assisted with child abuse and exploitation response, promoted primary school retention, and increased financial and academic support to participating children.
-Because of PCI’s rich experience with Care Groups, the organization was recently awarded a USAID/TOPS-funded grant to study whether the application of the Care Group methodology among fathers increases household and community behavior change in reproductive, maternal and child health practices.
-This unique, gender-dynamic research initiative is expected to begin in mid-2013.
+Because of PCI’s rich experience with Care Groups, the organization was awarded a USAID/TOPS-funded grant to study whether the application of the Care Group methodology among fathers increases household and community behavior change in reproductive, maternal and child health practices.

 HIV/AIDS PREVENTION, TREATMENT AND SUPPORT

-The United States Agency for International Development, U.S. Office of Foreign Disaster Assistance, Catholic Relief Services, U.S. Department of Defense, Kirk Humanitarian
+CURRENT FUNDING PARTNERS: U.S. Agency for International Development, U.S. Office of Foreign Disaster Assistance, U.S. Department of Defense, and Kirk Humanitarian